argrelay/argrelay/readme.md

 While staying a CLI tool to retain other advantages, `argrelay` attempts to provide intuitive data lookup.

+If intended operation is in CLI, selecting all args via CLI avoids multiple of coping-and-pasting with window switching.

 <a name="argrelay-original-use-case"></a>
 # Original use case